zeusta/Docs/extensions/Guide By Business Flow/Ecommerce Management/Magento 2.md

 #### Use Store Pickup at Checkout

 The main function of Store Pickup module is allowing customers to select a preferred store at checkout to arrive and pick up their ordered products.
-This section will show you how the extension works for customers.
+This section will show you how the module works for customers.

 ##### Choose shipping method: Delivery in Store